Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 Hollow Apartments.
 Along with the application, CHD submitted documents for the formation of the

-a tax credit award, the THDCA underwrote the total projected construction cost, applied the then-applicable
+receive a tax credit award, the THDCA underwrote the total projected construction cost, applied the

 The TDHCA issued the 2004 . . .
 Commitment Notice to the Partnership. . . .
 Based on this Commitment